AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/app-builder/jwt-auth.md

 The keys defined under `inputs` are available on the `params` object provided to the App Builder action.

-## Converting JWT credentials to access token
+## JWT credentials to access token

 In the App Builder action, the JWT credentials are available in the `params` object, and useable by [`@adobe/jwt-auth`](https://www.npmjs.com/package/@adobe/jwt-auth) to generate an access token, which in turn can access other Adobe APIs and services.